Standard Terms & Conditions (The “Conditions”)

 3.12 for the avoidance of doubt, the customer must prevent its personnel distributing content which:

-they has no right to upload under any law or under contractual or fiduciary relationships;
+3.12.3 they have no right to upload under any law or under contractual or fiduciary relationships;

 3.13 The Customer and its personnel must not use any data mining, robots or other data gathering and extraction methods in connection with the Services.